Madness in vector spaces: Cardinality: Consistency results

 \begin{proof} This is proved using Theorem \ref{thm:sacks_indes}, exactly as Theorem III.2 in \cite{MR1900391}, which the reader may consult for details. \end{proof}

-We note that it follows directly from Theorem \ref{thm:sacks_indes} that in the model obtained by forcing over a model of $\CH$ with the ``side-by-side'' (i.e., countable support product of) Sacks forcing \cite{MR794485} of length $\omega_2$, there is a mad family of subspaces of size $\aleph_1$.
-This is because any reals added in the side-by-side model are added by a product of $\omega_1$ many copies of Sacks forcing.
+We note that it follows directly from Theorem \ref{thm:sacks_indes} that in the model obtained by forcing over a model of $\CH$ with the ``side-by-side'' (i.e., countable support product of) Sacks forcing \cite{MR794485} of length $\omega_2$, $\a_{\mathrm{vec},F}=\aleph_1$ as well.
+This is because any reals added in the side-by-side model are added by a product of $\omega_1$ many copies of Sacks forcing, which is proper, has the Sacks property, and preserves $\CH$ in the intermediate model.

 Lastly, following \cite{MR0307913}, we turn to the problem of producing a ``large spectrum'' of cardinalities of mad families of subspaces.
 Given an uncountable regular cardinal $\kappa$, let

 Let $\Q_\kappa$ be the set of all functions $p:F_p\times n_p\to E$ where $F_p\in[\LD_\kappa]^{<\omega}$, $n_p\in\omega$, and for each $(\alpha,\beta)\in F_p$, $(p(\alpha,\beta,0),\ldots,p(\alpha,\beta,n_p-1))$ is a block sequence in $E$.
 We say $q\leq p$ if $q\supseteq p$ and whenever $(\alpha,\beta),(\alpha,\gamma)\in F_p$ with $\beta\neq\gamma$, we have that